 E.V.
 Leyendecker

 E.V.
-Leyendecker is a scientist emeritus at the United States Geological Survey (USGS) as well as a consultant on earthquake ground motion.
-He is known as one of the leading research structural engineers in the nation and has played a critical role in the improvement of engineering practice in the design of earthquake-resistant structures.
+Leyendecker is a scientist emeritus at the United States Geological Survey (USGS) and a consultant on earthquake ground motion.
+He is known as one of the leading structural engineering researchers in the nation and has played a critical role in improving engineering practice in the design of earthquake-resistant structures.

 After receiving his B.S. from The University of Texas at Austin, he was employed by the California Transportation Department.
 A few years later, he returned to UT for graduate studies and joined the National Institute of Standards and Technology after finishing his Ph.D.